What are small business retirement plans?

 An Individual 401(k) plan is designed to maximize contributions for self-employed individuals and spouses, and it’s less complex and less costly to maintain than a conventional 401(k) plan.
 The first thing to understand about an Individual 401(k) is that contributions can come from two sources.

-This plan must be adopted by December 31 in order to make current year contributions.
-However, if there are any full or part-time employees other than a spouse, a small business owner is not able to establish this plan.
+If there are any full or part-time employees other than a spouse, a small business owner is not able to establish this plan.

 SEP IRA

-Simple IRA
+SIMPLE IRA

-Two important things to know about Simple IRAs are:
+Two important things to know about SIMPLE IRAs are:

-This plan must be adopted by October 1 in order to make current year contributions.
+In general, the plan must be adopted by October 1 in order to make current year contributions.

 Conclusion